RomanLut/hx_espnow_rc/README.md

 # Building and Flashing
 Currently pre-build firmware is not provided.
 You have to build firmware yourself and flash ESP32/ESP8266 modules using PlatformIO https://platformio.org/

 If you do not know what PlatformIO is, than this project is not for you at the current stage.
-Later I may try to provide pre-build binaries and detailed instructions for flashing and configuring transmitter and receviers.
+Later I may try to provide pre-build binaries and detailed instructions for flashing and configuring transmitter and receivers.

 See development guide: https://github.com/RomanLut/hx_espnow_rc/blob/main/doc/development.md